dxw/workshop/README.md

 Assuming you can access your site via http://mymachine.local:8000, run this script (and leave it running) and you'll be able to access it from http://mymachine.local.

     sudo ./port80.sh

-## Extra tools

-In tools/internal there are some tools designed to be used from within the workshop container.

-clean.sh - deletes unneeded images and containers. (check it does what you want first - it may delete data containers you don't want to delete)